Wednesday, August 31, 2016

 Saboteur III - The Egyptian Mission

-Saboteur 3 was released in 2012 by Shadow Team for the Atari STe and Falcon.
-I'll start by saying that I was a huge fan of Saboteur 2 on my Spectrum 128 (not so much the first game oddly enough) so I'm excited to see this for my ST and I'm wondering how it will compare.
-Well, it's obviously an unofficial fan game based upon the original 8-bit games by legends, Durell Software.
-Incredibly, it was programmed using GFA Basic.
-Pretty cool.
+Saboteur 3 was released in 2012 by Shadow Team for the Atari STe and Falcon (STfm if you have a Blitter and TOS 1.04).
+Okay, I'll start by saying I'm a huge fan of Saboteur 2: Avenging Angel on the ZX Spectrum.
+It's a game I played to death and mapped - so I'm excited to see this release.
+Although I'm anxious and wondering how it will compare.

-This third mission takes us into Egypt looking for fragments of a key to unlock a treasure-filled sarcophagus.
-However, this might not come as much of a shock, but somebody has rigged most rooms with killer spikes and lots of scary creatures like mummies, bats, and scorpions.
-So don't expect this to be easy!!
+Saboteur III The Egyptian Mission takes us into an ancient world looking for fragments of a key to unlock a treasure-filled sarcophagus.
+However, (this might not be much of a shock), but somebody has rigged most rooms with traps!
+Beware of killer spikes and scary creatures like mummies, bats, and scorpions.
+So don't expect this quest to be easy!!

 Ok, let's begin the mission...
 Yeah, that means killing Mommies!

-There are some changes to the gameplay mechanics which irk me a little if I'm being honest.
-Like falling off a ledge for an instant death rather than simply draining you of your replenishable strength - I miss that bar...
-I also failed to see the point of spikes that pop up impaling you each and every time, even during mid-jump!!
-However, the most annoying oddity is the ladders because some simply go nowhere and that's just stupid.
+I expected differences but some changes to the gameplay mechanics irk me - like falling off a ledge.
+That is instant death rather than simply draining you of (replenishable) strength.
+Yes, I miss that bar and wonder why it was dropped.
+Also, I fail to see the point of those large spikes that pop up to impale you each and every time.
+And even during mid-jump!!
+However, the most annoying oddity is the ladders because too many go nowhere and that's just absurd.

 As you progress, things get odd and very difficult!
 Perhaps too difficult?